seerajakonnur/Machine-Learning/PPI_network_enhancement/Readme.md

 2. Proteins not interacting with the pathogen protein.
 3. Predicted interacting proteins generated from the PSA algorithm.

-## Motif Conversion
+## Motif Conversion:
 •	The protein sequences were converted to motifs using the MEME tool.
 Command used for motif conversion:

 ```bash
 meme -mod anr protein_sequences.fasta -protein -o meme_output -nmotifs 5
 ```

-## Amino Acid Property Calculation
+## Amino Acid Property Calculation:
 •	Calculate the amino acid properties for all the motifs involved using specific codes (provide these codes or link to them if available).

-## Supervised Machine Learning
+## Supervised Machine Learning:
 • Algorithm Used: A supervised machine learning algorithm, specifically a Random Forest classifier, was used to classify the predicted proteins (from PSA) as interacting or non-interacting with a particular pathogen protein.

-•Training Data: The labelled data from earlier preparations were used, where proteins were separated into interacting and non-interacting groups.
+• Training Data: The labelled data from earlier preparations were used, where proteins were separated into interacting and non-interacting groups.

+• Enhancement: A total of 35 new interactions were identified for 5 pathogen proteins using this technique.

+## Network Visualisation:
+• Cytoscape, an open source bioinfomartics software was used to visualize the interactions.